The honest comparison

 Looking for a Scrapfly alternative?

-Looking for a Scrapfly alternative without ASP credit multipliers?
-Scrapfly's anti-scraping protection bypass costs up to 25 credits per request, and JS rendering adds another 5x. webclaw includes antibot bypass at 1 credit per page, with the same TLS fingerprinting under the hood and no surprise multiplier on the bill.
+Looking for a Scrapfly alternative without stacked ASP multipliers?
+Scrapfly's anti-scraping protection bypass costs up to 25 credits per request, and JS rendering adds another 5x. webclaw runs one credit pool, a plain page is 1 credit and a protected site adds a small fixed +9, with the same TLS fingerprinting under the hood.
 Built-in crawling means you do not have to manage URL discovery yourself.

 FeaturewebclawScrapfly